pleandre/dev-container/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/pleandre/dev-container.svg?style=flat)](https://github.com/pleandre/dev-container/commits/main)
 [![Code Size](https://img.shields.io/github/languages/code-size/pleandre/dev-container.svg?style=flat)](https://github.com/pleandre/dev-container)

-A comprehensive, multi-language development environment in a container, featuring code-server, JupyterLab, and a suite of development tools.
+A comprehensive, multi-language development environment in a container, featuring code-server, JupyterLab, NoVNC and Desktop, and a suite of development tools.

 ## Quick Start with docker-compose
 To get started quickly, you can use `docker-compose` to run the container.
 First, create a `data` directory with the following subdirectories to persist your configuration and extensions: